Javernick Makes a Deal with the Meatman

 “Claude said he’d like to host our wedding reception at the casino, and I wanted to ask you how you felt about it before I gave him an answer,” said Melvin.

-“That’s awful nice of him, and I think we better say yes.”
+“That’s awfully nice of him, and I think we better say yes.”

 “Yeah, that’s what I thought too.
 We can have it on the promenade, where we had the grand opening, and he said he’d invite the Hepcats to play.”